ironArray/Caterva2/ANNOUNCE.md

 Announcing Caterva2 0.1
 =======================

-This is the first public release of Caterva2, a high-performance storage and communication system for on-demand access to Blosc2 data repositories.
+This is Caterva2, a high-performance storage and communication system for on-demand access to Blosc2 data repositories.

+#XXX version-specific blurb XXX#

 For more info, you can have a look at the release notes in: